Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 If set to true, Tessera will support Besu client with alternate behaviour:

-  * Instructs envlave to generate 32 byte hash for encrypted payload and return back to Besu.
+  * Instructs enclave to generate 32 byte hash for encrypted payload and return back to Besu.
   * Creates a ‘legacy’ privacy group type if transaction is send using ‘privateFor’ with list of recipients.
   * Response object for ‘receive’ will include privacy group and sender public key (for sender validation).
-  * Accepts standard json and headers for ‘/receive’ requests using POST.
+  * Accepts standard json for ‘/receive’ requests using POST.

  ```json
 "isBesu": true,